Hemorrhoids are a common problem among mountain bikers, especially those who haven’t been riding for a long time.

 Many people who ride mountain bikes worry about getting hemorrhoids.
 The main reason is that they are aware of the pressure caused by the saddle, which compresses and pinches their sensitive anatomy in the area.

 But is it true?
-Does Mountain Biking really cause hemmorhoids?
+Does Mountain Biking really cause hemorrhoids?

-Well, according to many studies and experts, Mountain Biking and cycling in general, doesn’t cause hemorrhoids but it might not seem as a good choice if you are currently facing them for a lot of reasons.
+Well, Mountain Biking and cycling in general, doesn’t cause hemorrhoids but it might not seem as a good choice if you are currently facing them for a lot of reasons.

 From this point of view, it is not surprising to see how many people complain about having some sort of discomfort after a long ride.

 But what causes hemorrhoids?
 This condition is a result of blood vessels becoming inflamed and swollen.
 While it’s true that long rides can cause discomfort, there are other factors that contribute to having as well.